Let’s talk about prices and availability!

 El Machetazo

 This is like a Super Walmart.
 These stores are not available in every area of Panama.
 They have food, clothes, and everything else you will need.
 Certainly cutting prices, this store has plenty of offers all the time.
 For example, there is one happening right now that gives a 25% discount on medicine in the pharmacy!
-Be sure to check the site or stores for the most up to date offers.
-They have various locations throughout the country, but the most are in Panama City.
+Be sure to check the site or stores for the most up-to-date offers.
+They have various locations throughout the country, but most are in Panama City.

 Super 99